RSYR1906/vttp5_sdf_day05Rev/README.md

 eg. public void Box<T>{} [in Box class]

-Compariing objects using equals(Object obj) and hashCode()
+Comparing objects using equals(Object obj) and hashCode()

 hashCode() returns a hash code value for the object

-Maps have unique keys but can have duplicate values
+Maps must have unique keys but can have duplicate values

 ## Decorator Pattern (Lesson 3)